pearlmam/dmanage/docs/source/concepts/metadata.rst

 Metadata File
 ^^^^^^^^^^^^^

 Currently this is not implemented but it seems like another good solution.
 This file would contain a lookup table of unique file tags that corresponds to all the relevant metadata.
 The advantage is short filenames and can add all the metadata.
-Disadvantage is finding your data requires using the metadata file and without an easy front end solution for this, it can slow down your visualization or debuging process.
+Disadvantage is finding your data requires using the metadata file and without an easy front end solution for this, it can slow down your visualization or debugging process.